teachingaway/teachingaway.github.io/_posts/2014-09-24-jekyll-blog-like-a-hacker.md

 Unlike Wordpress, Jekyll builds the website once, and then re-serves the same static website over and over.
 Without a database, Jekyll is not only faster than Wordpress, its more secure.

-### Jekyll Can Live in Github
+### Jekyll + Github

-Github can serve a Jekyll website from a Github repository.
+Github can serve a Jekyll website from a repository.
 This takes care of version control, and also leverages Github’s wonderful CDN.
 Github Pages can be set up in [5 quick steps](https://pages.github.com/).
 If you already use Github, its more like 2 steps.

 <img src="/images/octocat-agendacat-law.png">

 ### CSS Styles with LESS

 [LESS](http://lesscss.org/) is a "CSS preprocessor."
-I don't know what a CSS preprocessor is, but learning LESS feels like escaping from the front-end stone age.
 Writing plain CSS is [repetitive](http://en.wikipedia.org/wiki/Don't_repeat_yourself), while LESS is concise.
-LESS is easier to write than CSS, and far easier to edit.
+LESS is not only easier to write than CSS, it's easier to edit.
 The LESS learning curve is gentle, and the payoff is huge.
-I'm not going back.
+It feels like escaping from the front-end stone age.

 ## Technology that Reflects our Values as a Law Firm

 We use Jekyll & Github for our website because they reflect our values as a law firm.
 We aim to provide simple, elegant solutions to complex legal problems.
 We don’t waste time grinding through 50 page contracts when 5 pages will do.
-We prioritize efficiency, not maximizing billable hours.
+We prioritize efficiency, not billable hours.
 We collaborate, and love open source software.
 One of our earliest law firm side-projects was writing and sharing open source legal documents.
 We were early advisors to [Docracy](Docracy.com), and Eric’s face still decorates their landing page.
 Zeke contributes to the open source [Series Seed](http://www.seriesseed.com/posts/2014/02/version-32.html) documents.

 ### Links